 In 2010 I began a series of paintings called 'Bird People': weird magic birds with human heads.
 I entered one of these, 'Bird People: the Chaffinch Family', in a BBC TV talent show for artists called Show Me the Monet and appeared on BBC2 in May 2011.
 In the same month, my picture 'Bird People: Little Green Bee-Eaters of Upper Egypt' was shortlisted in a competition to provide an illustration for the cover of the guide to a local arts festival, Oxfordshire Artweeks 2011.

 From 2011 to 2013 I painted birds, animals, fairies, mermaids, monsters, the four seasons, Zodiac star signs, people playing chess or lolloping on the sofa.

-However, I have not said goodbye to the Tarot yet, as I am still painting an alternative series for the suits of Wands and Swords.
-Traditionally the suit of Wands is associated with the element Fire and the suit of Swords with the element Air, but some people feel that it should be the other way round, so I am going to offer an 'Airy Wands' and 'Fiery Swords' alternative.
+Then in September 2013, I began my biggest project yet: the 78 cards of the Tarot deck, completing the set a year later.
+But I did not say goodbye to the Tarot straight away, as a friend asked me if I could paint an alternative series for the suits of Wands and Swords.
+Traditionally the suit of Wands is associated with the element Fire and the suit of Swords with the element Air, but some people feel that it should be the other way round, so I now offer an 'Airy Wands' and 'Fiery Swords' alternative.

 To see more of my artwork, visit my website

 * as illustrations in an exciting magical adventure story for children aged about 5-8 years, Jasmine's Unicorn